KWR-Water/wadi/docs/source/user_guide/example_01.rst

     df.head()

-The mapping results are summarized in the file 'mapping_results_wadi_example.xlsx' in the folder named 'wadi_output'.
+The mapping results are summarized in the file 'mapping_results_WaDI_example.xlsx' in the folder named 'WaDI_output'.
 In this file it can be seen that a match was found for Chloride, Sulpate and Calcium         (ICP-AES).
 All the other features will keep their original names.

-WADI uses the molmass package, which tries to calculate the molar mass from chemical formulas.
+WaDI uses the molmass package, which tries to calculate the molar mass from chemical formulas.
-If the molmass package is unable to determine the molar mass, WADI tries to find it in the online PubChem library.
+If the molmass package is unable to determine the molar mass, WaDI tries to find it in the online PubChem library.
 In some cases unit conversion fails and the imported data will remain in their original units.
 This is the case here for the electrical conductivity (as expected this cannot